ucsf-wynton/wynton-blog/README.md

 site.
 This blog site uses [Quarto].

-## Edit
+## Install Quarto

+See <https://quarto.org/docs/get-started/> for how to install Quarto on your operating system (e.g. Linux, macOS, and Windows).

+## Preview blog site locally

-To edit the the site locally, use:
+To render the the site locally, use:

 ```sh
 $ cd wynton-blog/
 $ quarto preview
 ```

-to open the site in your local web browser.
+This will open the site in your local web browser.
 Then edit the `*.qmd` file of choice.
 Quarto will automatically detect your edits and re-render the HTML page whenever you save the file.

 When done, commit your edits and push to GitHub.
 A GitHub Action job will then rerender the site and publish it online.

 [Quarto]: https://quarto.org/